TikTok is restoring service, thanks Trump

 WASHINGTON: TikTok said on Sunday (Jan 19) it was restoring its service after President-elect Donald Trump said he would revive the app's access in the US when he returns to power on Monday.

+"Frankly, we have no choice, we have to save it.
+A lot of jobs.
+We don't want to give our business to China, we don't want to give our business to other people," Trump said at a rally on Sunday ahead of his inauguration, adding that the US will seek a joint venture to restore the short-video sharing app used by 170 million Americans.

-"As a result of president Trump's efforts, TikTok is back in the US," the platform said in a message to users.
+In a message to users hours before the rally, TikTok said: "As a result of president Trump's efforts, TikTok is back in the US."

 TikTok also issued an earlier statement after US users reported being able to access the Chinese-owned service's website while the far more widely used TikTok app itself began coming back online for some users with just a few basic services.